 - I’m really happy about the reduced environmental impact of my period now that I’ve switched to a reusable cup.
 With proper care, the same Lena Cup can be reused for many years and their 100% recycled packaging is chlorine-free and printed using vegetable-based inks.

 Whatever brand you use, just make sure to choose a brand that is FDA approved (whether it’s in the USA or Philippines) because it’s still considered a medical device.
 We insert it into our body, so we want to be sure we are using something that is safe.
+If seller says that the material is FDA approved, this is iffy.
+FDA approves products, not materials.
 READ MORE ABOUT FDA APPROVAL FOR MENSTRUAL CUPS.

 Have you made the shift to Menstrual Cups yet?
 What brand are you using and how is your experience so far?
 Do you have any other tips for using it comfortably?
 I would love to hear it in the comments below!